Shadow Galactica: Sailor Lead Crow

 Lead Crow first appears in Act 45 at Rei Hino's temple to confront her fellow Coronians, Phobos and Deimos — who are actually Rei's guardians.
-Using Galactica Tornado, she succeeds in stealing their starseeds before Sailor Moon destroys her with her Starlight Honeymoon Therapy Kiss attack.
-It is later revealed that Lead Crow killed Sailor Coronis, the Guardian from Coronis (home planet of Phobos, Deimos, and Lead Crow), taking her star-seed so that Lead Crow could be a Sailor Guardian.
-According to the Materials Collection, besides using Galactica Tornado, Lead Crow can also manipulate rot, and is known for being a sadist.
+She succeeds in stealing their star seeds before Sailor Moon destroys her with Starlight Honeymoon Therapy Kiss attack.
+It is later revealed that Lead Crow killed Sailor Coronis, the Guardian from Coronis (home planet of Phobos, Deimos, and Lead Crow), taking her star seed so that Lead Crow could be a Sailor Guardian.
+According to the Materials Collection, Lead Crow's attack is Galactica Tornado, and she can also manipulate rot.
+She is a sadist.

 In its anime adaptation, Lead Crow first appears as a partner of Aluminum Seiren.
 She is said to be the leader of the Animamates, and calls her partner her "greatest rival"; however, she harbors great concern for her fellow Animamate, and when Aluminum Seiren is killed, tries to carry on the same work.
 Her human pseudonym in the anime is Akane Karasuma (烏丸 あかね, Karasuma Akane), which is taken from the words for a certain shade of red (pronounced the same as "lead" in Japanese) and for "crow".
 Despite having a bad temper, Lead Crow is very intelligent and is a skilled fighter, often attacking her enemies with a whip.
 She dislikes Tin Nyanko, but partners with her for a time, which leads to her being killed by her own trap when Tin Nyanko sabotages it.

-Lead Crow appeared in a few of the musicals, including "Starlights - Ryuusei Densetsu" and its revision.
+Lead Crow appeared in a few of the musicals, including "Starlights—Ryuusei Densetsu" and its revision.
 Like the rest of the Animamates, she poses as a member of a dancing troupe known as the Dancing Animamates.
 She acts as choreographer for the group.
 "Ryuusei Densetsu" also presents her as Japan's leading expert in Filipino dance, a play on her name.

-In the anime, Lead Crow is voiced by Chiharu Suzuka.
-In the English dub, she is voiced by Andi Rich.
+In the anime, Lead Crow is voiced by Chiharu Suzuka and by Yoko Hikasa in the Cosmos film.
+In the English dub of Sailor Stars, she is voiced by Debi Mae West and in the Cosmos dub.
 In the musicals, she is played by Ado Endoh and Irya Yuuto.